 Commode, loo, water closet, outhouse, and lavatory are just some of the many names we’ve given in the English language to the toilet.
 Made of porcelain and sitting approximately 15 inches off the ground.
 The flushable toilet may have been around for just over four hundred years.
-Still, it’s safe to say at Nick’s Plumbing and Sewer Services we’ve fixed more than that since we opened our doors for business in 1979.
+Still, it’s safe to say at Nick’s Plumbing and Air Conditioning Services we’ve fixed more than that since we opened our doors for business in 1979.

 Who invented the flush toilet?

 Queen Elizabeth I’s godson, Sir John Harington, first described a modern flushable toilet in 1596.
 His device included a 2-foot deep oval bowl waterproofed with wax, resin, and pitch fed by water from a cistern located upstairs.

 To flush his revolutionary invention required 7.5 gallons of water.
 This was an incredible amount of water in that day and age.
 Harington added up to 20 people could use his device in between flushes.

 Did you know that the installation of a new toilet will not only improve the look of your home but can also save you money?
 Toilets made today are far more efficient than those made as recently as 10 or 15 years ago, thanks to improved water conservation technology.